 Lastly and perhaps most importantly – the turkey breast.
 It should be high-quality, not too expensive but with the right kind of brining to make it juicy and delicious.
 My preferred turkey breast is the kosher version sold at Trader Joe’s, which hits all of these criteria and since it is salted in the koshering process, it is already brined and ready to go!

-The Hot (Umber) Brown is a delicious and hearty sandwich that is perfect for the end of Winter – I hope you enjoy it as much as I do, my Citizens – and do try to make it to Louisville sometime to try the original, you won’t be disappointed!
+The Hot (Umber) Brown is a delicious and hearty sandwich that is perfect for the end of Winter – I hope you enjoy it as much as I do, , you won’t be disappointed!
 You might enjoy this in tandem with the other classic recipe of the city, Benedictine spread.

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.

 We are sorry that this post was not useful for you!